-Despite double-digit growth, eCommerce still accounts for a small percentage of total retail sales, and new research reveals that the preference for store purchasing is actually growing.
-To counteract this trend, online merchants must pass the agility test — providing the eCommerce software and omnichannel fulfillment features that can boost online conversion and sales.
+Despite double-digit growth, ecommerce still accounts for a small percentage of total retail sales, and new research reveals that the preference for store purchasing is actually growing.
+To counteract this trend, online merchants must pass the ecommerce platform agility test: providing the ecommerce software and omnichannel fulfillment features that can boost online conversion and sales.

 To overcome online conversion hurdles along the path to purchase, merchants should limber up and test their capabilities against this list of agile commerce must-haves:

 Price is still shoppers’ primary purchase factor, even as the shopping experience is gaining in importance, the Kibo study found.
 The ability to offer relevant promotions and competitive pricing is key: some 86% of shoppers said loyalty discounts were an important purchase factor, while 81% said they’d used a promotion emailed or texted to them in the past six months.
-Merchants with outdated enterprise eCommerce software platforms lack capabilities when it comes to linking discounts and merchandising tools with customer data culled from multiple systems and sources — one reason that eCommerce software replatforming is the top priority for merchants in 2018, Forrester found.
+Merchants with outdated enterprise ecommerce software platforms lack capabilities when it comes to linking discounts and merchandising tools with customer data culled from multiple systems and sources.

 Kibo merchant Bluefly.com saw mobile conversion jump 39% and online revenues increase 14% after deploying a responsive site that enabled the designer fashion retailer’s merchandising team to set a trend-setting pace with fresh product assortments, lookbooks, and visuals for shoppers across touchpoints.
 The site also offers a streamlined checkout process, which is critical for 78% of shoppers in Kibo’s study and especially important on mobile devices, as smartphone keyboards are difficult to use for filling out long forms.